Updated: Jun 1

 Is your precious fur ball looking like a cross between Cousin It and Big Foot after 5 weeks without grooming?
 While some dogs enjoy the whole process (lucky you!), others do not appreciate the need for bathing and brushing at home, even tho they may do great at the groomers.
 Go figure.

-I reached out to our favorite pro, Breonna from Preferred by Pets, to offer input and helpful strategies for home maintenance.
+I reached out to our favorite pro, Breonna from Easy Breezy Pet Groom and Grub, to offer input and helpful strategies for home maintenance.
 We have have included grooming tool

 recommendations, training ideas, and games that can make the process easier for you at home, and for your groomer when they next see your very furry beasts.

 Bathing: (from Breonna)

 Lets start by saying bath time a very important part of grooming.
 Depending on your dog’s coat and skin, bathing can make a world of difference.

 Be aware that some dogs have allergies and need specific shampoos and conditioners/lotions to keep their skin healthy.